 ICOS' impact is also amplified by its role as the analytics and synthesis service provider for the wider scientific community.
-ICOS is the main European provider to the global atmospheric, ecosystem and oceanic datasets of, for instance, GLODAP, SOCAT, FLUXNET and the National Oceanic and Atmospheric Administration's (NOAA) Observation Package.
+ICOS is the main Eu-ropean provider to the global atmospheric, ecosystem and oceanic datasets of, for instance, GLODAP, SOCAT, FLUXNET and the National Oceanic and Atmospheric Administration's (NOAA) Observation Package.
 These products are integrally used in (inverse) modelling by the global climate modelling community.
 ICOS also provides physical services through the Thematic Centres and the Central Analytical Laboratories (CAL).
-These are widely used, and the CAL are gaining importance in the global reference-sample network, being second to only NOAA, which has performed this role for decades.
+These are widely used, and the CAL is an important part of the glob-al reference-sample network, being second to only NOAA, which has performed this role for decades.

 ICOS also works together with many other RIs to facilitate science.
-Some of the ICOS stations are co-located, while some of them provide an access via the Solutions for Sustainable Access to Atmospheric Research Facilities (ATMO-ACCESS) project.
-As one of the oldest ERICs, ICOS is also working in cross-RI projects such as the ENVironmental Research Infrastructures building Fair services Accessible for society, innovation and research (ENVRI-FAIR) and the Research Infrastructure Training Plus (RItrainPlus) to share its lessons learned with less experienced RIs.
+Some of the ICOS stations are co-located, while some of them provide an access via various EU-funded projects.
+As one of the oldest ERICs, ICOS is also working in cross-RI projects such as the ERIC Forum 2 project, and the Research Infrastructure Training Plus (RItrainPlus) to share its lessons learned with less experienced RIs.